Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageBlobContent.md

 ```

 ### -File
 Specifies a local file path for a file to upload as blob content.
-With *Asjob* parameter, it must be an absolute Path.

 ```yaml
 Type: System.String